Elhameed/alu-higher_level_programming/python-data_structures/README.md

-#  Python - import & modules
+#  Python - Data Structures: Lists, Tuples

-In this project, I was able to learn about the awesomeness of Python programming and various related concepts such as importing functions from another file, using them in your code, creating modules, using the built-in function `dir()`, preventing code from being executed when imported, and using command-line arguments with Python programs.
+In this learning experience, I have learned how to work with lists and strings, use common list methods, use lists as stacks and queues, use list comprehensions to create new lists, and work with tuples.
+Additionally, I have learned about sequences, tuple packing and unpacking, and the del statement for deleting objects or elements from a data structure.

 ## __Pycache__ :file_folder: